Scott Taylor (politician): Early career

 In 2008, Taylor ran for Mayor of Virginia Beach, Virginia.
-He was a candidate in the 2010 primary election for Virginia's 2nd congressional district, but lost to Scott Rigell.
+He was a candidate in the 2010 primary election for Virginia's 2nd congressional district, but lost to automobile dealer Scott Rigell.
 Taylor was elected to the Virginia House of Delegates for the 85th district in November 2013, where, as a delegate, Taylor cosponsored a bill to outlaw discrimination based on sexual orientation and gender identity in labor and housing.

 In 2012, Taylor founded and served as chairman for the Special Operations OPSEC Education Fund, a 501(c) Political Action Committee formed in 2012 accusing the Obama Administration of security leaks and taking too much credit for the killing of Osama bin Laden in 2011.

 Taylor passed an equity crowdfunding bill into a law which makes it easier for small businesses to access capital.
 He also established The Veterans Services Foundation Act which states that, to support its mission, the foundation can accept funds from all sources including private fundraising and others.
 He also passed a bill to establish a veterans resource center with at least one full-time veterans advisor on the campus of each of the seven comprehensive community colleges in the Commonwealth.